Ismat-Samadov/eploy/README.md

 - Employees can view and apply for jobs
 - Admin interface to manage job postings and applications
 - Secure and scalable database using PostgreSQL
+- All jobs of Azerbaijan websites and companies in one place

 ## Installation